iamtheazizul/QTDali/README.md

 # QuickThought
 A web app that helps users manage their free time and generate recommendations for activities.
+[DALI API Challenge]

 NOTE: You need your own API_Key to run this application as it relies on OpenAI's API